wp-plugins/wp-power-stats/readme.txt

 == Description ==

-Track your visitors with WP Power stats.
+Track your visitors with WP Power Stats.

 No need to write any code, integrate scripts or use any 3rd party services.
 Just install it with one click & enjoy!

 [View sample screenshots](http://wordpress.org/plugins/wp-power-stats/screenshots/)

-Be in control of your site visitors information.

 This easy to use plugin gives you a quick glance at your visitors's time of visits, browsers, operating systems and much more.

 The plugin is fully integrated in Wordpress, which makes it fast, secure and reliable.

+We value privacy, that's why all collected information is stored on your server and you have full access to it.

 Statistics features: